rbhogal/game-save-app/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## If I had more time I would change this
+## If I Had More Time I Would Change This

 * Refactor some code such as [this](https://github.com/rbhogal/game-save-app/blob/main/src/components/Home.js#L155) and [this](https://github.com/rbhogal/game-save-app/blob/692245f90cf8a7f1730671039f3dfaf96a0e937c/src/components/SavedGames.js#L57) in order to not repeat myself and maintain coding best practices
 * Add some unit, integration, and end-to-end testing using Jest and React Testing Library